eurocontrol-asu/open_alaqs/documents/VALIDATION_GUIDE.md

  Citation light jets, most King Air turboprops, PC-24, ATR family).
  (b) "we don't know the APU model" - INCORRECT as zero.

-The fix is per-ICAO research distilled into the SQL backfill scripts in `documents/apu_tier1_backfill.sql` and `documents/apu_tier2_backfill.sql`.
+The fix is per-ICAO research, applied to `default_aircraft.csv` in the 5.2.0 release.
+See `CHANGELOG.md` [5.2.0] for the list of ICAOs that received populated `apu_id` values.
 A group-default backfill (assigning a "most-common APU per `ac_group`") is WITHDRAWN as it conflates the two meanings.